|

 how come most of them were normal and generally high functioning

 for years?
+In medical

 school I was taught to, get to the reason, and to get to what's